jorissimaitis/jorissimaitis.github.io/_pages/about.md

 }

 @media (max-width: 768px) {
-  /* Stack the boxes on mobile */
-  .expertise-boxes {
-    display: grid;
+  /* Optional: For mobile, you can ensure they remain stacked */ .expertise-boxes {
-    grid-template-columns: 1fr;  /* make it one column on small screens */ }
+    display: block;  /* Stack normally on mobile, in case it's not already */ }
 }
 </style>